 Makar Sakranti is celebrated in Maharashtra and Gujarat and during this festival international kite festival Uttarayan is also celebrated in Gujarat.

 Pongal is celebrated in Tamil Nadu in South India.

 2. Basant Panchmi: This festival is celebrated to the arrival of spring season and is celebrated by people in various ways depending on the region.
 Basant Panchami is the festival dedicated to Goddess Saraswati.
-Basant Panchmi was celebrated on 29 January 2020.
+Basant Panchmi will celebrated on 16th February

 Do visit Mathura and Vrindavan 10 days before the Holi festival.
 Celebrations of Holi in Mathura and Vrindavan 1 week before the festival.

 5. Chaitra Navratras: Chaitra Navratras is celebrated in the month of March or April.
 This festival is celebrated with great enthusiasm in different parts of the country, which lasts for 9 nights and 10 days.
 Each day is devoted to different forms of Goddess Durga.